tony-42069/abare-v2/README.md

 - This project is the successor to the original ABARE platform
 - Built with modern, open-source technologies
 - Developed for the commercial real estate industry

+## Project Status

+This project is currently under active development.
+The frontend structure is in place, and we are now working on implementing the backend authentication API.